neighborhoods/KojoWorkerDecoratorComponent/README.md

 ### Rescheduling Decorator

 This decorator is intended for jobs rescheduling themselves (observers).
 It completes the running job with success and schedules the next, possibly delayed.

-The completion and scheduling is atomic, since it's done in a transaction, which is why the decorator needs to know what connection is used by Kōjō.
+The completion and scheduling is atomic, since it's done in a transaction, which is why this decorator needs to know what connection is used by Kōjō.
+Use the [Userland PDO Decorator](#userland-pdo-decorator) to set the Kōjō connection.
+The values of the connection related DI parameters for the Rescheduling Decorator should match the values of the corresponding DI parameters for the Userland PDO Decorator.

+The decorated worker shouldn't complete with success since the Rescheduling Decorator does.
 The decorator doesn't reschedule if the decorated worker has already applied a state change request, e.g. has held or has completed with success.
-If that is the case, the decorator logs a warning, which is why it's recommended to have this decorator at the top of the decorator stack (in the worker builder's service definition/YAML file).
+If that is the case, the decorator logs a warning.
+The warning will be logged if another decorator between the Rescheduling Decorator and Worker applies a state change request, for example the [Retry Threshold Decorator](#retry-threshold-decorator) due to too many retries.
+Therefore, it's recommended to have the Rescheduling Decorator as innermost, i.e. at the top of the decorator stack in the worker builder's service definition/YAML file, like it's done in the [example](https://github.com/neighborhoods/KojoWorkerDecoratorComponentFitness/blob/main/src/ReschedulingDecorator/Worker/Builder.service.yml#L9).

 #### Parameters

 * **jobTypeCode**
   Type: string
   Job type code of the scheduled job.
-Doesn't have a default value and has to be provided.
+Doesn't have a default value.
+This should be the worker's job type code if the job reschedules itself.

 * **rescheduleDelaySeconds**
   Type: integer
   Minimal allowed value: 0
   Number of seconds between completing the current and starting the next job.

-The decorator itself expects a connection.
+The decorator itself expects the Kōjō connection.
 In practice the connection is obtained from a Prefab5 connection repository, which is done by the Rescheduling Decorator Builder.
 So the builder requires the Kōjō connection id, which is injected using a Symfony DI parameter, and the Prefab5 connection repository, which is injected using a Symfony DI service.
 * **connectionId**
   Type: string